 - allows the formulation of algebraic as well as ordinary and partial differential equations, which can the be combined to whole equation systems;

 - combines several state-of-the-art techniques to support cooperation between different software infrastructures;

-- provides code generation for the most common numeric environments, e.g., AMPL, GAMS, gPROMS, MATLAB, and Python.
+- provides code generation for the most common numeric environments, e.g., AMPL, GAMS, gPROMS, MATLAB, Python, and JULIA.

 - Conventionally, there is a visual and conceptional gap between the documentation and the realization using a particular programming language.
 In MOSAICmodeling, you receive an easily readable representation of your model, which can then be exported to a program code of your preferred programming language;

 - If you try to solve the same problem in several environments, it takes a long time to write and debug each model for each modeling environment.
 In MOSAICmodeling, you model once, but simulate in whatever software you prefer.